-We have reviewed the accompanying consolidated balance sheets of Zeng Hsing Industrial Co., Ltd. (the "Company") and its subsidiaries as of 31 March 2021 and 2020, the related consolidated statements of comprehensive income, changes in equity and cash flows for the three-month periods ended 31 March 2021 and 2020, and notes to the consolidated financial statements, including the summary of significant accounting policies (together "the consolidated financial statements").
+We have reviewed the accompanying consolidated balance sheets of Zeng Hsing Industrial Co., Ltd. (the "Company") and its subsidiaries as of 30 September 2021 and 2020, the related consolidated statements of comprehensive income for the three-month and nine-month periods ended 30 September 2021 and 2020, and consolidated statements of changes in equity and cash flows for the nine-month periods ended 30 September 2021 and 2020, and consolidated financial statements, including the summary of significant accounting policies (together "the consolidated financial statements").
 Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Accounting Standard 34, "Interim Financial Reporting" as endorsed and became effective by Financial Supervisory Commission of the Republic of China.
 Our responsibility is to express a conclusion on these consolidated financial statements based on our reviews.